appcues/segment-appcues-react-native/CONTRIBUTING.md

 - Maintainers, and potentially other committers, may comment on the changes and suggest modifications.
 Changes can be added by simply pushing more commits to the same branch.
 - Lively, polite, rapid technical debate is encouraged from everyone in the community.
 The outcome may be a rejection of the entire change.
-- Keep in mind that changes to more critical parts of `appcues-react-native-plugin` will be subjected to more review, and may require more testing and proof of its correctness than other changes.
+- Keep in mind that changes to more critical parts of `segment-appcues-react-native` will be subjected to more review, and may require more testing and proof of its correctness than other changes.
 - The person who starts the discussion should be the person who resolves the discussion.
 - In order to pass review your PR will need approval from at least one maintainer.